doryiii/dcc/README.md

 - Runs both on host PC and natively on the AVR hardware.
-- When running on the avr128db28, it acts as a bootloader that compiles C source to machine code on the target chip and runs it.
+- When running on the avr128db28, it acts as a bootloader that compiles C source via UART to machine code on the target chip and runs it.
 - In its current state, uses less than 30KB of flash.

 (Why AVR128DB28?
 That's the chip I have on hand)